What is Building Commissioning?

 To download a copy of this whitepaper, click here

 Editors Note: Wendy Collins is a Principal at CFMS Consulting Inc. in Toronto, Ontario.
-Wendy holds a B.Eng. in mechanical engineering from Ryerson University and is a registered Professional Engineer of Ontario.
+Wendy holds a B.Eng. in mechanical engineering from Toronto Metropolitan University and is a registered Professional Engineer of Ontario.

 Improve communication between team members and instill pride in everyone involved.